seatonct/frontend-capstone/README.md

 Clone this repository, and cd to the directory in your terminal.

-Run the following command in the directory to launch the app: npm install npm start
+Run the following commands in the directory to launch the app: npm install \n npm start